justAsascha/terraform-webhosting-module/README.md

 ## Notes
 I would highly recommend to use an exsisting hosted zone within a module and keep generation of hosted zones isolated, because they need longer provisioning time due to DNS propagination.

+I've added /dist folder of the angular SPA application.
+This is just for demo purpose, so you guys won't need to install nodejs locally.